-The model was built, as far as practically possible, to the standards set out in DfT's Transport Appraisal Guidance (WebTAG).
-From this, two forecast years (2021 & 2036) have been developed which represent the scheme opening year and 15 years after.
-Appraisal was taken over 60 years, with no growth in benefits after the 2036 forecast year.
-The M11 J8 Vissim Model includes two 60-minute time periods: AM peak hour from 0700 - 0800 and a PM peak hour from 1700 - 1800.
+The model was built as far as practically possible, to the standards set out in DfT's Transport Appraisal Guidance (WebTAG).
+From this model, two forecast years (2021 & 2036) have been developed which represent the scheme opening year and 15 years after.
+The appraisal was taken over 60 years, with no growth in benefits after the 2036 forecast year.
+The M11 J8 Vissim Model includes two 60-minute time periods: an AM peak hour from 0700 - 0800 and a PM peak hour from 1700 - 1800.
 These are the time slices used for the TUBA assessment.

-The peak hour to peak period factors have been estimated using existing continuous two-way count data from neutral months, collected from a count site on the A120 to the west of the junction in 2019, yielding factors of 1.25 and 1.5 for the AM and PM peak periods, respectively.
+The peak hour to peak period factors have been estimated using existing continuous two-way count data from neutral months, collected from a count site on the A120 to the west of the junction in 2016, yielding factors of 2.635 and 2.710 for the AM and PM peak periods, respectively.
 Annualisation was further taken over 253 weekdays per year.
+The flow profile observed at the count site is shown below.